hyvanmielenpelit/foam-gollum/packages/foam-vscode/README.md

 ## New Settings

-The new settings in this extension and their defaults are:
+New settings in this extension and their defaults are:

 ```
 "foam.wikilinks.syntax": "gollum",